Claire Deeks: doTERRA

 Deeks is a "platinum wellness advocate" for doTERRA, an international multi-level marketing company that sells essential oils and other related products.
-Some consultants of doTERRA have been involved in controversies after claiming, without scientific evidence, that their products could boost immunity and in 2020, they were warned by the Federal Trade Commission to stop making these claims.
+Some consultants of doTERRA had been involved in controversies after claiming, without scientific evidence, that their products could boost immunity, and in 2020 they were warned by the Federal Trade Commission to stop making these claims.
 It has been said that these distributors were attempting to benefit from the public concerns during COVID-19.
 On the 14 May 2021, it was reported in the New Zealand media that Voices for Freedom had removed a page from their website that had promoted doTERRA.
-A spokesperson for Voices for Freedom denied they were involved in selling essential oils, but the article noted that Deeks is a doTERRA seller who has encouraged the use of essential oils in her recipes.
+A spokesperson for Voices for Freedom denied they were involved in selling essential oils, but the article noted that Deeks was a doTERRA seller who had encouraged the use of essential oils in her recipes.
 The safety of this practice was questioned on RNZ in 2019.